Engineering Note

 • Mixing database logic inside API routes

-• Overusing utility folders without clear purpose
+• Overusing utility folders without clear ownership

 • Letting components handle too much logic

-• Duplicating business logic across files
+• Duplicating business rules across unrelated files

 Trade-offs